-Following previous methods~\cite{kim2021deformable, zhao2022discrete}, all LR depth are generated from GT depth using bicubic downsampling.
-Additionally, to ensure a fair comparison, we retrain and evaluate our MOMNet and all comparison approaches under the same datasets and settings.
+Following previous methods~\cite{kim2021deformable, zhao2022discrete}, all LR depths are generated from GT depth using bicubic downsampling.
+Additionally, to ensure a fair comparison, we retrain all competing methods using the same datasets and settings as MOMNet.

+\textbf{Real-World Dataset.} To evaluate generalization in real‑world scenarios, we construct URGBD, a real‑world unaligned dataset captured using unregistered RGB and depth cameras.
+It contains $50$ RGB‑D pairs exhibiting varying degrees of misalignment arising from differences in focal length, parallax, and temporal asynchrony.
+Moreover, the RGB and LR depth in URGBD are acquired by a real color camera and a real Time‑of‑Flight (ToF) sensor, respectively.

-\textbf{Implementation Details.} Consistent with existing methods~\cite{he2021towards, wang2024sgnet}, we select root mean square error (RMSE) in centimeters as the evaluation metric.
-The Adam optimizer with an initial learning rate of $1\times 10^{-4} $ is used to train our method.
-Besides, we implement MOMNet on a single NVIDIA 4090 GPU.
+\textbf{Implementation Details.} We select root mean square error (RMSE) in centimeters, mean absolute error (MAE) in centimeters, and $\delta _{1.05}$ as evaluation metrics.
+The Adam optimizer with an initial learning rate of $1\times 10^{-4} $ is used to train our approach.
+Additionally, we implement MOMNet on a single NVIDIA 4090 GPU.
 The hyperparameter $\alpha$ is set to $0.001$.